Saturday, August 28, 2010

 Hey, look!
 It's a finished object post!
 Haven't had one of these in a while.
 (Please ignore my dirty bathroom mirror.
 I've cleaned it now.)

-Noro Striped Scarf as popularized by Jared Flood/Brooklyn Tweed
+Pattern: Noro Striped Scarf as popularized by Jared Flood/Brooklyn Tweed

 Yarn: 2 skeins of Lion Brand Amazing in colorway Olympia